Hypoplastic left heart syndrome causes heart failure—the heart pumps less than normal amount of blood to the body—and eventually death.

 A drug (prostaglandin) to keep the ductus arteriosus open until surgery

 Because most affected children with hypoplastic left heart syndrome are identified before birth, doctors begin giving a drug to keep the ductus open immediately after birth.

 All affected infants are treated in a neonatal intensive care unit or pediatric cardiac intensive care unit.
 Prostaglandin is given by vein to prevent closure of the ductus arteriosus or to reopen a narrowed ductus.
 Newborns, particularly those that are critically ill, usually require assistance with breathing (mechanical ventilation).
 Severely ill newborns may require drugs to improve heart function.

 Survival ultimately requires a series of surgical procedures that enable the right ventricle to take over the work of the underdeveloped left ventricle.

 Surgery is done is several stages:

-Some children, depending on the result of their surgical procedures, need to take antibiotics before visits to the dentist and before certain surgeries (such as on the bowel or bladder).
+Some children, depending on the result of their surgical procedures, need to take antibiotics before visits to the dentist and before certain surgeries (such as on the respiratory tract).
 These antibiotics are used to prevent serious heart infections called endocarditis Infective Endocarditis Infective endocarditis is an infection of the lining of the heart (endocardium) and usually also of the heart valves.
 Infective endocarditis occurs when bacteria enter the bloodstream and travel... read more .